SoptikHa2/crapi-csharp-wrapper/README.md

 ## Mining data

-New wrapper versions offers unique feature - you can use it to simply mine data from Clash Royale.
+This wrapper offers unique feature - you can use it to simply mine data from Clash Royale.
 Simply call `wr.Mine` and wrapper will take care of everything.
 The mine method looks like this:
 ```csharp
 public IEnumerable<IEnumerable<O>> Mine<T, O>(IEnumerable<T> input, Func<string, T> getObjectFromTag, IEnumerable<Func<T, IEnumerable<string>>> selectTagsFunction, Func<string, O> resultFunction)